-The South African economy has been under significant strain prior to the onset of the COVID-19 pandemic.
-However, once the COVID-19 pandemic hit South Africa and a hard lockdown was implemented, many businesses were no longer able to see a return.
+The South African economy has been under significant strain.
+However, many businesses are no longer able to see a return.
 Once a business is in financial difficulty South African Law has implemented a safeguard known as business rescue which attempts to either save the business or best satisfy the creditors of the business.
 This article aims to outline the requirements of business rescue so that business owners may take the relevant steps which are most appropriate to their circumstances.

 A company is regarded as financially distressed if it appears that it will be unable to pay its debts, or if it appears that it is likely to become insolvent within six months.
 This process may be initiated either voluntarily or by Court Order.
-The voluntary process may be initiated by a Resolution of the Board of Directors of the company.
+A Resolution of the Board of Directors of the company may initiate the voluntary process.
 Alternatively, an Application may be made to the High Court to place the company under supervision, this would then place the company under business rescue proceedings.

 Business rescue proceedings have many advantages for the company, one of the most notable is that a Moratorium (legal suspension) is placed on legal proceedings against the company.
-This allows the company some breathing room to attempt to remedy issues facing it.
+This allows the company some breathing room to attempt to remedy its issues.
 However, it is not a blanket protection against all legal proceedings.
 Some exceptions to this Moratorium include criminal proceedings against the company and/or its directors, or where the business rescue practitioner has provided written consent for these proceedings to commence.

 Business rescue is a safeguard set in place for businesses within South African law.
 However, this overview is a brief one and the knowledge and skills of an experienced insolvency practitioner is required.
 Should your business be in financial difficulty, feel free to contact us and we will gladly assist you.